fortran-lang/webpage/source/learn/intrinsics/_pages/IMAGE_INDEX.md

 ### **Standard**

-Fortran 2008 and later
+Fortran 2008

 ### **See Also**

 [**this_image**(3)](#this_image),
 [**num_images**(3)](#num_images)

 _fortran-lang intrinsic descriptions_